SirSaviour/rpsGame/README.md

 # rpsGame
-Rock, Paper, Scissors GAme played with one persom shooter gamer w/ CPU
+Rock, Paper, Scissors Game played by one person shooter gamer with CPU